YouthfulRicker2/Digitech2025-ProjectFlash/README.md

         - Prior knowledge not included
         - Simpler for computation
     - Final verdict: Utilise Time Taken for leitner system and prior knowledge
+- Further trialling was done in word document for stakeholder feedback input, periodic pastes shall be conducted when possible.
+- CSV Template Usability Trial (2025.09.28)
+    - I trialled the template CSV by giving two of my friends (Darrin, Kaedyn) a random task to add 5 flashcards to the template csv.
+    - Feedback:
+        - Leitner Box Column Barriers Unknown (1-5, user should start with all at 1 but not shown in documentation)
+        - How to add commas in csv?
+    - Implementation:
+        - Added two more lines of template with examples and description.

 ## Programming Primary Steps